Fringe Theatre of the Year

 Under Ali’s leadership, Alphabetti have become a crucial part of the arts ecology in the region.
 Alphabetti is now a fully registered charity and has just secured a 10 year lease for their current premise a 75 seater venue with its own bar, rehearsal room, studios and workshop.
 With their bold Pay What You Feel ticketing scheme, which is unique for the city - they have been able to engage with a new and diverse audience.
 The majority of their yearlong programme of 280 – 300 performances are part of this scheme.
 Following the first full year in the venue Alphabetti welcomed 10,000 audience members and worked with 1,100 artists.

 Esther graduated from Newcastle University in 2015 with an MA in English Literature 1500-1900, and started volunteering and working with Alphabetti soon after.
-She took on the role of Executive Producer earlier this year, and is currently producing Alphabetti’s September show, Three Shorts.
-She has worked with QI, Seven Stories, Encyclopaedia Britannica and the Shakespeare Birthplace Trust to satisfy her research needs, and will not shut up about the cool thing she’s just read.
-When she isn’t working, you’ll find her dancing Lindy Hop with Newcastle group Swing Tyne, buried in a book, or singing to the dog.
+She took on the role of Venue Producer in 2019, and is involved in each show that Alphabetti produces.
+Her credits include: producer for Three Shorts (2019), Rocket Girl (2020), AWARE (2021), and Sucking Eggs (2021), and producer and assistant director for hang by debbie tucker green (2021).
+She has done voluntary work for QI, Seven Stories, Encyclopaedia Britannica Online and the Shakespeare Birthplace Trust to satisfy her research needs, and will not shut up about the cool thing she’s just read.
+When she isn’t working, you’ll find her dancing Lindy Hop with Newcastle group Swing Tyne, buried in a book, or generally bothering Rex.

 The General Assistants are the life blood of Alphabetti, they all have their own specialist skills and are essential to our continued improvement.
 Their main role is to ensure the bar and cafe is running smoothly however as per their job titles they generally assist across the venue - in tech, box office, programming, marketing, engagement and anything else that needs doing!